A New Beginning

 Recounted by: surfers Kelly Slater, Bud Llamas and Pat O’Connell, former Los Angeles Times writer Mike Reilley, film director and Volcom founder Richard Woolcott, tour announcer Rockin’ Fig, Body Glove co-owner and tour director Ronnie Meistrell, and Prime Ticket TV commentators PT Townend and Mike Chamberlin. *We also used a Prime Ticket broadcast of the event to recreate the words of TV commentator Mike Chamberlin, who said he could not remember specifics, and dialogue from Woolcott’s 1991 film ‘Kelly Slater In Black And White.’
-Interviews conducted by Dan Fitzpatrick.
 Click on the footnotes for more detail.

 The New Kid